 - Age-related hearing loss,

-And others.
 Diagnosis of tinnitus is especially difficult because most people won’t visit an audiologist when they hear the ringing sound in their ears, especially if it occurs randomly and sporadically.
 In fact, most people discover they have tinnitus when they visit an audiologist for another condition, like hearing loss.

 Because tinnitus affects each person differently, treatment for it varies from person to person.
 Some people find relief by going to an acupuncturist, while others have success by using a noise machine to mask the sound.
 Other natural ways to address tinnitus are progressive muscle relaxation, pranayama breathing exercises, and even yoga!
 If you are suffering from tinnitus, make an appointment with an audiologist today, and together you can come up with a treatment plan that’s right for you.